 Return or destruction of Confidential Information

-If so requested by the Discloser at any time by notice in writing to the Recipient, the Recipient shall:

-destroy [or return to the Discloser] or permanently erase (including, to the extent legally and technically practicable, from its computer(s) and communications systems and devices or from systems and data storage services provided by third parties) all documents and materials [(and any copies)] containing, reflecting, incorporating or based on any Confidential Information; and

-certify in writing to the Discloser that it has complied with the requirements of this clause 6.1.
+Upon the Discloser's request, or upon termination of this agreement, the Recipient shall immediately return or destroy all Confidential Information and certify in writing to the Discloser that it has done so..

 Nothing in clause 6.1 shall require the Recipient to return, destroy or erase any documents and materials containing or based on the Discloser's Confidential Information that the Recipient is required to retain by applicable law, or to satisfy the requirements of a regulatory authority or body of competent jurisdiction or the rules of any listing authority or stock exchange, to which it is subject.
 The provisions of this agreement shall continue to apply to any documents and materials retained by the Recipient pursuant to this clause 6.2.